-Starting July 1, VNY is selling the complete VINTUS portfolio in the state of New York.
-We are also working with an equally quality-driven and obsessive group of wineries directly in New York.
-We couldn't be more excited, please reach out if you want to know more about who will handle your account, have other questions, or just want to chat wine.
+VNY sells the complete VINTUS portfolio in the state of New York.
+We also work with an equally quality-driven and obsessive group of wineries directly in New York.
+We couldn't be more excited to bring these wines to you; please reach out if you want to know more about who will handle your account, have other questions, or just want to chat wine.

 We represent 40 benchmark producers in leading and emerging wine regions across 10 countries and 4 continents.

 La Source Gabriel is a family partnership between Régine Sumeire and her nephew Roger Blanc-Sumeire.
 The Sumeire family has owned Domaine Font-Freye since 1933, and acquired the adjourning Château la Tour de l’Evêque in 1958.
 The estates are located in the picturesque village of Pierrefeu-du-Var.